-Responsibilities and Benefits As a Green Card Holder
+Responsibilities and Benefits as a Green Card Holder

 As a green card holder, you can:

-- Be eligible to receive social security benefits, Supplemental Security Income or Medicare benefits
+- Be eligible to receive Social Security benefits, Supplemental Security Income, or Medicare benefits.

-- Serve in certain branches of the U.S. military
+- Serve in certain branches of the U.S. military.

-- Be eligible for federal benefits such as food stamps, Services for Survivors of Domestic Violence and Temporary Assistance for Needy Families.
+- Be eligible for federal benefits, such as food stamps, Services for Survivors of Domestic Violence, and Temporary Assistance for Needy Families.
 This will depend on how long you have been in the U.S. and how much money you make.

 - Travel outside of the U.S. Trips that last for less than one year are usually okay, but longer trips could hurt your green card status.

-Responsibilities and Benefits As U.S. Citizen
+Responsibilities and Benefits as a U.S. Citizen

 As a U.S. citizen, you can:

-- Run for office in a public election
+- Run for office in a public election.

-- Vote in local, state and federal elections
+- Vote in local, state, and federal elections.

-- Get citizenship for children born abroad
+- Get citizenship for children born abroad.

 - Travel outside of the U.S. with a U.S. passport.
-Many countries won’t make you get a visa to enter if you have as U.S. passport.
+Many countries won’t make you get a visa to enter if you have a U.S. passport.
 And you can seek protection or assistance at any U.S. embassy or consulate while abroad, using your passport as proof of your U.S. citizenship.
-For example, if you have a medical emergency, if your passport is lost or stolen or if you are a victim of crime, you can get help at a U.S. embassy or consulate.
+For example, if you have a medical emergency, if your passport is lost or stolen, or if you are a victim of crime, you can get help at a U.S. embassy or consulate.

 Also, as a U.S. citizen, you are required to serve on a jury or in the military when called for duty.